lunchboxer/article-keeper/static/articles-md/1201A-party-time-the-origins-of-birthday-celebrations.md

 1. What did the ancient Greeks believe about birthdays?

-   a) That they were a time for big celebrations
+   a.
+That they were a time for big celebrations
-   b) That you were vulnerable to evil spirits
+   b.
+That you were vulnerable to evil spirits
-   c) That they should only be celebrated by royalty
+   c.
+That they should only be celebrated by royalty
-   d) That they represented the day your soul entered your body
+   d.
+That they represented the day your soul entered your body

 2. Where did the tradition of birthday cakes originate?

-   a) Egypt
+   a.
+Egypt
-   b) Greece
+   b.
+Greece
-   c) Rome
+   c.
+Rome
-   d) The Middle Ages
+   d.
+The Middle Ages

 3. What was a common birthday gift during the Middle Ages?

-   a) Money
+   a.
+Money
-   b) Clothing
+   b.
+Clothing
-   c) Cards
+   c.
+Cards
-   d) Cake
+   d.
+Cake

 4. When did the tradition of singing "Happy Birthday" begin?

-   a) Middle Ages
+   a.
+Middle Ages
-   b) 19th century
+   b.
+19th century
-   c) Early 20th century
+   c.
+Early 20th century
-   d) Ancient Rome
+   d.
+Ancient Rome

 5. What was the main ingredient in early Roman birthday cakes?

-   a) Flour
+   a.
+Flour
-   b) Honey
+   b.
+Honey
-   c) Fruit
+   c.
+Fruit
-   d) Olive oil
+   d.
+Olive oil

 6. How did the way people celebrated birthdays change from ancient times to today?

-   a) Celebrations became simpler over time.
+   a.
+Celebrations became simpler over time.
-   b) Celebrations stayed small events with family.
+   b.
+Celebrations stayed small events with family.
-   c) Celebrations became more elaborate over time.
+   c.
+Celebrations became more elaborate over time.
-   d) There was no change over time.
+   d.
+There was no change over time.

 ## Answer Key